 Installation and configuration

 The next step involves installing the SSL/TLS certificate on the server.
 Hosting providers often take care of this step.
 The customer area of the provider’s site allows users to directly apply for the required certificate, which is then added by the provider.
 As an IONOS customer, you can easily add a SSL/TLS certificate to your existing webhosting package by following the steps in the Control Center.
 For many packages, the certificate is also included and installation varies depending on the provider.
 Generally, providers or certificate vendors supply the corresponding installation guides.
 The following points are essential for a seamless installation:

 - Correct certificates

 - Appropriate server configuration

-Mistakes and problems when converting
+Errors and problems when changing to HTTPS

 Some mistakes should be avoided when converting a web presence.
 Heeding this advice can save you the trouble of having to deal with ranking losses or unavailable sites.